Mantis shrimp: Polarized light

-Six species of mantis shrimp have been reported to be able to detect circularly polarised light, which has not been documented in any other animal, and whether it is present across all species is unknown.
+Six species of mantis shrimp have been reported to be able to detect circularly polarised light, which has not been documented in any other animal.
 They perform this feat by converting circularly polarized light into linearly polarized light via quarter-waveplates formed from stacks of microvilli.
 Some of their biological quarter-waveplates perform more uniformly over the visual spectrum than any current man-made polarising optics, and this could inspire new types of optical media that would outperform early 21st century Blu-ray Disc technology.

 The species Gonodactylus smithii is the only organism known to simultaneously detect the four linear and two circular polarisation components required to measure all four Stokes parameters, which yield a full description of polarisation.
 It is thus believed to have optimal polarisation vision.
 It is the only animal known to have dynamic polarisation vision.
 This is achieved by rotational eye movements to maximise the polarisation contrast between the object in focus and its background.
 Since each eye moves independently from the other, it creates two separate streams of visual information.